 Weeks soon turned into months, and I was still in the same boat.
 The job centre would give me different jobs to apply for, but because they didn’t know much about my condition, the job wouldn’t be suitable in one way or another.
 In the meantime, I would be finding jobs online that could be suitable.
 I would apply for them either online or by sending them my CV via email, and wait to hear from them.
 Sometimes, I wouldn’t hear from them at all.
 Other times, I’d be invited for an interview, but afterwards wouldn’t hear anything.
 Companies aren’t allowed to discriminate due to disability, but who knows!

-In July this year, Isabelle had been able to set up a two week work experience placement for me at my local Marks & Spencers in Newbury.
+Isabelle was able to set up a two week work experience placement for me at my local Marks & Spencers in Newbury.
 This was through a programme called Marks & Start, where M&S work closely with Remploy/Enham to enable disabled people have an experience of work.
 I was nervous about starting a new job, but also excited that I was finally going to work and not sitting at home all day doing nothing!

 I started my programme in July, and two weeks soon turned into six!
 I absolutely loved it at M&S, I didn’t imagine I would love it so much!
 All the staff are lovely there, I haven’t met anyone who isn’t so welcoming and lovely!
 They are all very helpful and they accept me and my condition.
 I don’t feel afraid to say what I can and can’t do – sometimes they tell me I’m pushing myself too much!
-I left M&S in September this year, after learning that there wasn’t a vacancy at that current time.
+I left M&S in September that year, after learning that there wasn’t a vacancy at that current time.
 I was gutted as I felt I was back to square one.
-A couple of weeks after, my advisor Isabelle called me to say M&S had offered me a job!
-I was very happy and currently am still working there!
-It’s only a temporary Christmas job but who knows what it could bring!
+A couple of weeks after, however, Isabelle called me to say M&S had offered me a job!

 I am so grateful for Enham and Isabelle for finding me a job.
 Without them, I could potentially still be sitting at home, unemployed, getting nowhere!
 I would recommend Enham to anyone who is trying to find work.
 It just proves that people with disabilities can do things that ‘normal’ people do, whatever anyone else says!
 Hopefully I’ll be at M&S for a while, but whatever happens I’ll be happy I’ve worked for such a lovely company, and with such lovely people!